Nearsoft/jobs/readme.md

 ### Nice to have

 * Experience with Agile development
-* Experience developing distributed web services and micro service architectures
+* Experience developing distributed web services and Microservice architectures
 * Experience working with RESTful APIs
 * Experience applying the SOLID principles
 * Deep understanding of refactoring and design patterns